Should I Buy an Extended Warranty on a New Car?

 Bottom line

-While it may be tempting to pay for protection that reaches beyond a manufacturer's warranty on a new car, it doesn't make sense in many cases.
-Since your car's main systems and parts are covered under the manufacturer's warranty — typically for at least three years or 36,000 miles for bumper-to-bumper coverage and even longer for powertrain coverage — it may be smart to wait until your current one is about to expire before you buy an extended warranty.
+While it may be tempting to pay for an extended warranty that extends beyond a manufacturer's warranty on a new car, it doesn't make sense in many cases.
+Since your car's main systems and parts are covered under the manufacturer's warranty, which typically lasts for at least three years or 36,000 miles for bumper-to-bumper coverage and even longer for powertrain coverage, it may be smart to wait until your current coverage is about to expire before considering an extended warranty.